gonzalo-munillag/Exponential_Randomized_Response/README.md

 $ pip install .

-2) In a .py source code or Jupyter Notebook cell import the exponential mechanism functionality
+2) Import the exponential mechanism functionality in a .py source code or Jupyter Notebook cell

 from diffprivlib.mechanisms import exponential